 As a general rule, a complaint from a student who is dissatisfied with a situation or event should be directed to the person(s) whose actions or inactions have given rise to the complaint.
 Whenever possible, every effort should be made to resolve the problem fairly and promptly at that level.
 In the event that a student is not able to satisfactorily resolve the matter with those directly involved, he or she may pursue the issue within the normal reporting structure (appropriate administrative channels) of the academic or administrative unit.

-Students who are uncertain as to the proper procedure to follow for a particular grievance should seek help and information from Student Affairs.
+Students who are uncertain as to the proper procedure to follow for a particular grievance or who would like to seek help should submit an Incident Report to Student Affairs.

 Students with disabilities who believe they have received inappropriate treatment or inadequate service from the University pertaining to their granted accommodations have the right to file a grievance with Director of Disability Services.
 The grievance must be submitted in writing to Office of Disability Services and should include a detailed description of the inappropriate or inadequate service and supporting documentation (when appropriate).
 Students with disabilities must indicate the resolution they are seeking.

-Students with disabilities who are unsatisfied with the response from the Director of Disability Services may submit an appeal within 5 business days to the ADA Coordinator, Dr. Ann Coyne, Dean of Students, Student Affairs Office, 12th floor 73 Tremont Street, Boston, MA 02108, 617-573-8239, TDD: 617-557-4875.
+Students with disabilities who are unsatisfied with the response from the Director of Disability Services may submit an appeal within 5 business days to the ADA Coordinator, Vice President for Student Affairs & Dean of Students, Student Affairs Office, 12th floor 73 Tremont Street, Boston, MA 02108, 617-573-8239, TDD: 617-557-4875.
 Students with disabilities must state the resolution they are seeking.
 The decision of the appeal by the Dean of Students is final.

 Grievances Related to Students Enrolled in an Online Program